 Hasn’t it always been?

 I’m writing from a city called Shreveport, located in Northwest Louisiana, where a man named Captain Henry Shreve contributed to the Red River region’s settlement and in return received a legacy.
 But this little plot of land, where my son swings from oak branches beside the bayou . . . where we make mashed potatoes for three instead of twenty-three . . . where I call home . . . is much more than just a settler’s trophy.
-We live in Caddo territory, or so it was before the Treaty of Cession of 1835.
+We live in Caddo territory, or so it was solely known before the Treaty of Cession of 1835.
 A whisper of the exiled blows through our walls and halls every time a resident references our “county” by name—Caddo Parish.

 It is on this land of Caddo Parish where the Caddoan people were to be paid $80,000 for one-million acres of land.
 “Eventually these Louisiana Caddo left—their credit was cut off by local merchants, their payments ended, and the United States protection was failing—and headed for the Kiamichi River country in Oklahoma.
 The Caddoan presence in Louisiana, after a millennium, or more, was over.”